Kiswah: Umayyads and Abbasids

 Example of Egyptian tiraz cloth that was used by Abbasid caliphs to make the kiswah.

 The pre-Islamic hangings covering the Kaaba would remain until the rule of Umayyad caliph Mu'awiya (معاوية بن أبي سفيان), who removed the old hangings after receiving complaints that they were religiously impure.
 A new kiswah was sent by Mu'awiya made out of silk, qubati, and striped wool.
 Following the original replacement of the old hangings, the caliph sent two kiswahs annually, with one being made out of qubati and the other silk; the silk kiswah is reported to have been draped over the former which would arrive in Mecca at least three months prior.
-Successive Umayyad caliphs would adhere to the precedent set by Mu'awiya and continue to supply kiswahs made either of Egyptian linen or silk and drape them over the coverings from previous years.
+Successive Umayyad caliphs maintained the precedent set by Mu'awiya, continuing to supply kiswahs made either of Egyptian linen or silk and draping them over the coverings from previous years.
 Much like their Umayyad predecessors, the Abbasids continued to rely on Egyptian factories for the production of the kiswah.
-However, the Abbasid caliph Al-Mahdi would establish the precedent of annually removing and replacing the old kiswah after realizing the accumulated weight from the old kiswahs could structurally compromise the Kaaba following his pilgrimage to Mecca in 777 CE.
+The Abbasid caliph Al-Mahdi, following his pilgrimage to Mecca in 777 CE, established the precedent of annually removing and replacing the old kiswah after realizing the accumulated weight from the old kiswahs could structurally compromise the Kaaba.